grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 Because client authentication may require prompting the user, servers MUST be prepared for some delay, including receiving an arbitrary number of other messages between sending the CertificateRequest and receiving a response.
 In addition, clients which receive multiple CertificateRequests in close succession MAY respond to them in a different order than they were received (the certificate_request_context value allows the server to disambiguate the responses).

+Any certificates provided by the client MUST be signed using a signature algorithm found in the server's "signature_algorithms" extension.
+The end entity certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme indicated in the server’s "signature_algorithms" extension.

 ### Spontaneous Client Authentication Flow

 This flow is initiated by a contiguous sequence of Certificate, CertificateVerify, Finished message from the client to the server.
 The Certificate message should contain an even-valued certificate_request_context so as not to collide with an elicited client authentication.
 The Certificate message should conform to the certificate_authorities and certificate_extensions sent in the CertificateRequest and the SignatureSchemes presented in the ClientAuth extension from the server’s EncryptedExtensions message.

 	-> Certificate, CertificateVerify, Finished

+Any certificates provided by the client MUST be signed using a signature algorithm found in the server's "signature_algorithms" extension.
+The end entity certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme indicated in the server’s "signature_algorithms" extension.

 ### Elicited Server Authentication Flow